Our first product Piñatex® was developed over many years of R&D by Dr Carmen Hijosa.

 From initial sampling to developing a viable supply chain, the Piñatex® journey is inspired by the principles of a Circular Economy and Cradle to Cradle values.

 The use of pineapple leaf fibre, an agricultural waste product, provides the opportunity to build a scalable commercial industry for developing farming communities, with minimal environmental impact.

-Dr. Carmen Hijosa, the founder and CEO of Ananas Anam Ltd, is an ethical entrepreneur with a vision for a more sustainable future that connects people, environment and economy.
+Dr. Carmen Hijosa, Founder and Chief Creative & Innovation Officer for Ananas Anam Ltd, is an ethical entrepreneur with a vision for a more sustainable future that connects people, environment and economy.

 Originally from Spain, Carmen’s career has taken her around the world.
 With a background in leathergoods design and manufacturing she worked as an industry consultant, and was brought to the Philippines by the Design Centre Philippines in the 1990s, where the journey of Piñatex® began.

-Her perseverance in developing a natural, sustainable leather alternative saw her undertake a PhD in her late 50s at the Royal College of Art (U.K.), further developing Ananas Anam through the incubator program at InnovationRCA.
+Her perseverance in developing a natural, sustainable leather alternative saw her undertake a PhD at the Royal College of Art (U.K.), further developing Ananas Anam through the incubator program at InnovationRCA.

 Carmen’s vision connects people, ecology and economics to create a vibrant new industry that is both socially and environmentally responsible.

 Recognised as a creative leader through awards including the Cartier Women’s Initiative Award (sustainable innovation – 2015) and the Innovate UK women in innovation award (sustainable materials – 2016), Carmen regularly shares her innovative views on sustainability at panels and events including TEDx talks.

 With a commitment to research and innovation Carmen is directly involved in the ongoing development of Ananas Anam products.